OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

 Step 6: Apply our Domain to the Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this step, we will be joining the OpenMined network.
-Applying to a network will allow us to be listed as part of the Network.
-When we apply to join a network, the Domain client connects to the Network node through a secured VPN protocol (if a protocol is not established, then it will try to establish one) and then sends a request to join the Network.
+If our application to join gets accepted, our domain will then be listed among the available domains on this network which will help Data Scientists find and work from our datasets.

 .. note::
-   This step might have multiple retries before actually getting connected, so please do not worry!
+   This step might have multiple retries before actually getting connected, so please don’t worry!

 The below command will apply our domain node to the network we just authenticated with